torvalds/linux/Documentation/staging/static-keys.rst

 	static_branch_enable_cpuslocked()
 	static_branch_disable_cpuslocked()

-These functions are *not* general purpose, and must only be used when you really know that you're in the above context, and no other.
+These functions are *analt* general purpose, and must only be used when you really kanalw that you're in the above context, and anal other.

 Where an array of keys is required, it can be defined as::